MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/get-started/in-proc-extensions.md

 # Using VisualStudio.Extensibility SDK and VSSDK together

-While the VisualStudio.Extensibility model was created primarily to host extensions outside of the devenv.exe process, it is possible to use VisualStudio.Extensibility SDK APIs in an extension running in the Visual Studio process and utilizing traditional extensibility APIs provided by the [Microsoft.VisualStudio.Sdk](https://www.nuget.org/packages/Microsoft.VisualStudio.Sdk) packages.
+While the VisualStudio.Extensibility model was created primarily to host extensions outside of the devenv.exe process, it's possible to use VisualStudio.Extensibility SDK APIs in an extension running in the Visual Studio process and utilizing traditional extensibility APIs provided by the [Microsoft.VisualStudio.Sdk](https://www.nuget.org/packages/Microsoft.VisualStudio.Sdk) packages.

 The support of *in-proc* usage is meant to allow early adopters to the new VisualStudio.Extensibility APIs while relying on [Microsoft.VisualStudio.Sdk](https://www.nuget.org/packages/Microsoft.VisualStudio.Sdk) to cover any feature gap.

 This document is a quick walkthrough on different options to utilize VisualStudio.Extensibility SDK in-proc.

-* If you are developing a new extension, our recommended method is to create a VisualStudio.Extension that is hosted in-process following [this tutorial](#create-your-first-vssdk-compatible-visualstudioextensibility-extension).
-This will allow you to use full capabilities of VisualStudio.Extensibility SDK in addition to being able to inject VSSDK and MEF services.
+* If you're developing a new extension, our recommended method is to create a VisualStudio.Extension that is hosted in-process following [this tutorial](#create-your-first-vssdk-compatible-visualstudioextensibility-extension).
+This method allows you to use full capabilities of VisualStudio.Extensibility SDK in addition to being able to inject VSSDK and MEF services.

 * If you have an existing VSSDK extension, you can follow [these tips](#use-visualstudioextensibility-from-existing-vssdk-extensions) to use the new [VisualStudioExtensibility](/dotnet/api/microsoft.visualstudio.extensibility.visualstudioextensibility) instance in your extension.